 I narrated my book in my own voice without recording a single chapter.
 The whole thing runs locally on a Mac, costs nothing, and sounds like me.
-This is the build, step by step, including the failure mode nobody warns you about and the one-line setting that fixes it.
-You can hear the result on The One Who Notices.
+This is the build, step by step, including the failure modes nobody warns you about and the settings that fix them.
+You can hear the result on the audiobooks at /books/.

 Why local